junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 With the borrowed archangel grace curling and swirling inside their bodies, Dean and Sam can hear the angels' true voices, too, now.

 And the closer they move toward the building, the louder those voices are.
 Just as Cas described, they're screaming in pain.
 There aren't many of them left -- a handful of them, from what they can see by taking a quick glimpse for estimation.
-And all of them struggling in the last lingering moment before the black death disease complete takes over.
+And all of them are struggling in the last lingering moment before the black death disease completely takes over.

 The power supplies in the place are flashing violently.
-The walls and floors show cracks like the building is breaking eggshell.
-More glinting light of souls disappear through those cracks.
+The walls and floors show fractures like cracked eggshells.
+More glinting light of souls disappears through those cracks.

 "Think this will do?"
-Dean lands on top of the building roof.
+Dean lands on the top of the building's roof.
 It shakes under his foot.

 Sam descends next to him.
 "It has to."

 His eyes, just like Dean's, track corridors through corridors, looking for angel survivors.
 He has to make an effort to pull his attention back before he's overwhelmed by the dreadful scene up here.
-Just hearing Cas's description is completely different from seeing it by one's own eyes.
+Just hearing Cas's description is completely different from seeing it with one's own eyes.

-"So how are we gonna do this?
+"So, how are we gonna do this?
 Letting our lights out?"
 Sam asks, making a motion as if trying to breathe fire, expecting grace to come out.
 Of course, nothing happens.

 Dean eyes him, holding back a quiet laugh, reaching into his jacket, taking out Michael's archangel blade.
 "The easiest way?
 Stab it out.
 I see enough of them explode to know it works."

 Sam fumbles in his pocket, and finds the one Lucifer hides in his sleeve, too.
 "Okay," he breathes, hardly even winces.

 Dean grabs the blade in his right hand, putting his left hand on his brother's shoulder.
-His face turning serious and a tad guilty.
+His face turns serious and a tad guilty.
 "I'm sorry for asking you to do this," he swallows and says.
 "I really am."

 Sam puts his hand on Dean's shoulder, rubbing slightly in a comforting motion.
 "I volunteered, remember?
 You and Cas would do the same for me."